micmejia/bible-dump/NKJV/Genesis/Gen 29.md

 So it came to pass in the morning, that behold, it _was_ Leah.
 And he said to Laban, "What is this you have done to me?
 Was it not for Rachel that I served you?
 Why then have you deceived me?"

 ###### 26
-And Laban said, "It must not be done so in our [^c]country, to give the younger before the firstborn.
+And Laban said, "It must not be done so in our country, to give the younger before the firstborn.

 ###### 27
 Fulfill her week, and we will give you this one also for the service which you will serve with me still another seven years."